wireapp/brand/Tone of Voice.md

 For example, in an initial message in the application, we may ask a user to “Enter a phone number”.
 If there’s a mistake and we need to generate a second message, this is the time to say: “Please enter a valid phone number”.

 ### Punctuation
-* We do not use full stops in most UI strings (for example, “Start a conversation”).
+* We do not use periods in most UI strings unless there are two or more sentences.
+(For example, “Start a conversation”).
 However, copy on the website should be punctuated correctly.
 * We use the serial comma (for example, “Email, phone number, and address”).
-* Apostrophes.
-Use the normal possessive ending ’s after singular words or names that end in s.
-Use it after plurals that do not end in s: women’s, media’s.
-Use the ending s’ on plurals that end in s: Partners’.
-* Avoid!
-Exclamation!
-Marks!
-* Avoid the ampersand and the “+” symbol unless it is part of a brand name (P&G).
+* Avoid apostrophes, exclamation marks, ampersands, and the “+” symbol in UI copy.
-* Dynamic messages in the Wire application should not end with a period.
-The exception would be if there were two or more sentences.
-    **For example:** Your phone number isn’t mandatory, but it makes it easier for us to find people you know.
-For security, we’ll send a code to verify your number.

 For complete punctuation rules, we suggest you refer to any good American style guide (_The Chicago Manual of Style_ or _The Yahoo Style Guide_).